 Consistent with the daily lives of Japanese, living in a homestay may make your commute longer than dormitory residents—often up to one hour.
 Those with particularly high commuting costs receive a monthly stipend to help defray transportation expenses.
 The number of homestay placements is limited.

-Designed specifically for direct enrollment students, our orientation program introduces you to your program, teaches you about emergency services on campus, and connects you with your fellow students, and to Nagoya.
-Topics such as academics, housing, transportation, and health and safety are covered during this time.
+Designed specifically for direct enrollment students, our orientation introduces you to your program, teaches you about emergency services on campus, and connects you with your fellow students and to Nagoya.
+Topics such as academics, housing, transportation, special language sessions, and health and safety are covered during this time.